Gary-Bergman/hello-world/README.md

 # hello-world
 Learning the basics.
-I'm just a kid living the drea.
+I'm just a kid living the dream.
 Split down the seams like a old pair a jeans.